sigstore/sigstore-go/README.md

 ## Installation

-You can use the CLI with `go run` as in the below examples, or compile/install the `sigstore-verifier` CLI:
+You can use the CLI with `go run` as in the below examples, or compile/install the `sigstore-go` CLI:

 ```bash
 $ make install